Name: KÁTIA REGINA GIESEN

 provide a potential theory of laudatory epideictic in Pliny, not written by him but inscribed in

-his oeuvre, by reading the author’s texts in light of ancient theories and practices of encomium,
+his oeuvre, by reading the authors texts in light of ancient theories and practices of encomium,

 and by using the concepts of Discourse Analysis as stated by Dominique Maingueneau.
 As a